martin25tung/andfun-kotlin-guess-it-starter-code/README.md

 3. GameViewModel: Add init and override onCleared; Add log statements to both
 4. GameFragment: Create and initialize a GameViewModel, using ViewModelProviders;

 ## 移動 GameFragment 的 code 到 GameViewModel
 1. GameFragment: Move over the word, score and wordList variables to the GameViewModel
 2. GameFragment: Move over methods resetList, nextWord, onSkip and onCorrect to GameViewModel
 3. GameFragment: Move over this initialization (resetList(), nextWord)to the GameViewModel
 4. GameViewModel: Update these onclickListeners to refer to call methods in the ViewModel
 5. GameFragment: Update these methods to word and score from the ViewModel

+## 加入 LiveData
+1. GameViewModel: Wrap word and score in MutableLiveData
+2. GameViewModel: Change references to score and word to score.
+3. GAmeViewModel: Initialize score.value to 0
+4. GameFragment: Add viewModel.score observed